Atri-Bhattacharjee/lidar-sensor-tasking/lidar_constellation_framework/README.md

 # LiDAR Constellation Sensor Tasking Framework

+Note: some of the code in this repository was created with the assistance of AI, including Gemini 2.5 Pro by Google and Cursor AI.
+The AI written portions of the code were checked and debugged by me, and the rest of the code was written by me.

 A complete Python-based simulation and training framework for autonomous LiDAR constellation sensor tasking systems.
 This project implements a reinforcement learning approach using Graph Neural Networks (GNNs) and Proximal Policy Optimization (PPO) to optimize sensor pointing decisions for space debris tracking.

 ## 🚀 Features